Council elections (local government) in South Australia

 What happens between the close of nominations and issuing the ballot packs?

-After the close of nominations, the Electoral Commission SA begins printing all ballot papers and candidate profiles for each council where there is an election.
-Council elections are very complex with 67 councils involved and each council has different combinations of area councillor, mayor and ward councillors.
+After the close of nominations, the Electoral Commission of SA begins printing all ballot papers and candidate profiles for each council where there is an election.
+Council elections are very complex with 67 councils involved and each council has different combinations of mayor, area councillor, and ward councillors.
 It takes considerable time to coordinate the different combinations of ballot papers and candidate profiles.

 What does the ballot pack contain?